Montana Facility to Begin Tests for Chronic Wasting Disease - Flathead Beacon

-BOZEMAN — Montana hunters should be able to submit meat for chronic wasting disease testing within the state by the next hunting season, officials said.
+BOZEMAN — Montana hunters should be able test their game for chronic wasting disease within the state by the next hunting season, officials said.

-A Bozeman testing facility is expected to reduce the usual waiting time for hunters to learn if meat is safe to eat, The Bozeman Daily Chronicle reported Sunday.
+A Bozeman testing facility is expected to reduce the usual waiting time for hunters to learn if the animal is safe to eat, The Bozeman Daily Chronicle reported Sunday.

 Chronic wasting disease is a fatal, contagious neurological condition affecting deer, elk and moose.
 The disease has not been shown to infect humans, but federal health officials advise against eating the meat.